Qinbeans/test-1/README.md

+# Todo list
+- (06/15/21) Update scale for all necessary objects and functions when window is resized.<br>
+- (06/15/21) Fix macos buggy buttons on "new player" menu<br>
+# Complete List
+- (05/29/21) Use a new grid made by the server to keep track of position and send delta to change position.
+All positions from the server are subtracted from our pos to get relative pos of other players
 # Instructions
 This will initialize the folders required for making the game and only needs to be ran once.<br>
  ```make init```<br>